-Got the pregnancy queasies?
+Does brushing your teeth cause you to gag?
+Are you afraid of even opening the refrigerator?
 You’re not alone.
 While pregnancy can be an amazing ride, the dreaded morning sickness that often comes with it isn’t so fabulous.
-And that nausea doesn’t discriminate between the time of day—morning sickness can sneak up on you morning, afternoon or evening.
+And despite its name, morning sickness doesn’t discriminate between the time of day—nausea or vomiting can sneak up on you morning, afternoon or evening.
 Even a mild case of nausea can wear you down and leave you feeling miserable and exhausted.

 So, how do you deal?
-If you’re suffering from nausea, vomiting, or both, you need to find some safe ways to bring you some relief.
+If you’re suffering from nausea, vomiting, or both, here are some pregnancy-safe ways to find relief.

 Grab Some Ginger

 Ginger is a natural remedy used to settle the stomach and quell queasiness.
-If taken regularly in a capsule or a powder or grated into hot water for a tea, ginger may relieve morning sickness after a few days.
-Or try ginger candies or gingersnap cookies to help your morning sickness.
+If taken regularly in a capsule or a powder or grated into hot water for tea, ginger may relieve morning sickness after a few days.
+You could also try ginger candies or gingersnap cookies to help ease your nausea.

 Eat Small Meals

-If you’re wondering how to find an OBGYN near me, search no further.
+If you’re wondering how to find an OBGYN, search no further.
 Here are important factors to keep in mind when searching for the best OBGYN near you.

 Sniff Something Fresh